klarkc/p2pnet/README.md

 # p2pnet
-POC of a twitter-like P2P network running on browsers
+POC of a twitter-like distributed social network running on browsers